AI Workshop: learn to build apps with AI →

 /^\d{3,5}$/.test('123456') //❌

-m can be omitted to have an open ending to have at least n items:
+m can be omitted for an open-ended range meaning at least n items:

 /^\d{3,}$/